6.3. Diagonalizability#

 as it should.

-Note that the diagonalization is not unique: the order of the eigenvalues is free to choose, and the eigenvectors may be scaled.
+Note that the diagonalization is not unique: the order of the eigenvalues can be changed, and the eigenvectors may be scaled.
 However, the order of the eigenvectors in \(P\) must correspond to the order of the eigenvalues on the diagonal of \(D\).
 For instance, for the matrix \(A\) at hand, an alternative diagonalization is given by

 \[\begin{split} A = \left[\begin{array}{cc} 4 & 6 \\ -2 & 3 \end{array} \right] \left[\begin{array}{cc} -1 & 0 \\ 0 & 3 \end{array} \right] \left[\begin{array}{cc} 4 & 6 \\ -2 & 3 \end{array} \right] ^{-1}. \end{split}\]